Your Options for NYS Tax Debt Relief

 An Offer in Compromise is an agreement between a taxpayer and a taxing authority to settle a tax debt for less than the amount owed.
 New York State is one of the states that has an Offer in Compromise program.
 Many people are familiar with the IRS Offer in Compromise program due to ads everywhere claiming your tax debts can be settled for pennies on the dollar.
 Sometimes they can.
 Sometimes it is in fact a fraction of a penny on the dollar when it comes to the IRS.

 The State of New York also accepts Offer in Compromises in pretty low amounts compared to the full tax debt.
-In our experience the dollar to dollar collection ratio is higher from NYS vs. the IRS.
+In our experience, the dollar-to-dollar collection ratio is higher from NYS vs. the IRS.
 We recently had an IRS case where they accepted $100 on $245,000 in debt.
 That rarely happens with NY State.
-Recently we had a case where a client owed about $37,000, and it settled for about $7,000.
+Recently we had a case where a client owed about $37,000 to NYS, and it settled for about $7,000.
 Still plenty of savings, but not the same ratio as the IRS.
 See our guide on NYS Offer in Compromise for more information on this procedure.

 New York State Hardship Status: Temporary Relief